neary-ai/neary/README.md

 ## Get Involved

-- **[Write a plugin](#)**.
+- [Write a plugin](#)!
 It's fun and easy.
 And all contributors get one of these: 🏆.
 Actually, just take it 🤲🏆.
 I have a lot.
 We'll call it a show of good faith.

-- **Share your presets**.
-When you create a custom present in Neary, you can choose to share it with the community.
+- Share your presets with the community.
 Preset creators were *supposed* to get one of these: 🏆, but prospective plugin contributors took them all.

 - Have something else in mind?
 Drop me line: [joe@might.works](#).
 But seriously, I'm out of trophies, so please don't ask.